witnesschain-com/photo-verification-api/README.md

-# FastAPI Photo Verification API
+# FastAPI Photo Classification API

 ## 📌 Overview
-This FastAPI-based service provides an endpoint for verifying whether uploaded photos satisfy a given task using **Claude** AI.
-It accepts a list of image files along with a task description and returns a JSON response with verification results.
+This FastAPI-based service provides an endpoint for classifying whether uploaded photos satisfy a given task using **Claude** AI.
+It accepts a list of image files along with a task description and returns a JSON response with classification results.

 ## 🚀 Features
-- ✅ Accepts multiple image uploads for verification
+- ✅ Accepts multiple image uploads for classification
 - 🔍 Uses Claude AI to analyze photos against a given task
 - 📡 FastAPI-based for lightweight and scalable deployment
-- 📤 Returns structured JSON response with verification results and reasoning
+- 📤 Returns structured JSON response with classification results and reasoning

 ## 📦 Installation & Setup